 The festival is bursting with unforgettable music and comedy, embracing diversity and dialogue.
 Filmed or recorded over recent months in Wales and internationally within Coronavirus guidelines, Gŵyl 2021 will broadcast online on www.bbc.co.uk/gwyl2021 across the weekend of 6th-7th March 2021.

-The Gŵyl 2021 online festival will celebrate the established and a discovery of the eclectic.
-With acts from Wales and further afield, the line-up includes contributions from Cate Le Bon in collaboration with Gruff Rhys, the award-winning Kiri Pritchard-McLean, Tim Burgess’ Listening Party, and Catrin Finch; plus BERWYN (BBC Music Sound of 2021), Carys Eleri (Adelaide Fringe Festival winner), Arlo Parks and Dani Rain, the drumming force behind Neck Deep.
+The Gŵyl 2021 online festival will celebrate the established and be a discovery of the eclectic.
+With acts from Wales and further afield, the line-up includes Cate Le Bon in collaboration with Gruff Rhys, the award-winning Kiri Pritchard-McLean, Tim Burgess’ Listening Party, and Catrin Finch.
+Additionally, you can watch BERWYN (BBC Music Sound of 2021), Carys Eleri (Adelaide Fringe Festival winner), Arlo Parks and Dani Rain, the drumming force behind Neck Deep.

 Other highlights confirmed include Charlotte Adigéry and post-punk Welsh Music Prize winners Adwaith.
-Irish poet and art-rock pioneer Sinead O’Brien and Edinburgh Comedy Award winner Jordan Brookes will perform.
-Welsh Language Album of the Year winner Ani Glass and Dublin four-piece Sprints feature too.
-Cardiff-based Guinean griot musician N’Famady Kouyate and sketch group Tarot are also on the list.
+Irish poet and art-rock pioneer Sinead O’Brien.
+Edinburgh Comedy Award winner Jordan Brookes will also be performing.
+You can catch Welsh Language Album of the Year winner Ani Glass and Dublin four-piece Sprints, as well as Cardiff-based Guinean griot musician N’Famady Kouyate and sketch group Tarot.
 Dance company Jukebox Collective have curated several performances.
-These include reggae artist Aleighcia, RnB/soul artist Faith, singer and rapper Reuel, spoken word artist Jaffrin Khan and more.
+These acts include reggae artist Aleighcia, RnB/soul artist Faith, singer and rapper Reuel, spoken word artist Jaffrin Khan and more.

-There’s a one-off performance by Brett Anderson, Charles Hazlewood and Paraorchestra.
-The performance features special guests Nadine Shah, Adrian Utley and Seb Rochford.
-You can also see episodes of the comedy podcasts Welcome to Spooktown and I Wish I Was an Only Child.
-These feature guest appearances from famous Welsh faces.
+There’s a one-off act by Brett Anderson, Charles Hazlewood and Paraorchestra also featuring special guests Nadine Shah, Adrian Utley and Seb Rochford.
+Furthermore, you can see episodes of the comedy podcasts Welcome to Spooktown and I Wish I Was an Only Child.
+These podcasts feature guest appearances from famous Welsh faces.

-Confirmation of the full line-up and schedule and the festival itself will be broadcast across the weekend on www.bbc.co.uk/gwyl2021, BBC Radio Wales and BBC Radio Cymru.
-Content from the festival will be available to view again for seven days on the BBC platform.
+BBC Radio Wales, BBC Radio Cymru and bbc.co.uk/gwyl2021 will broadcast the confirmation of the full line-up and schedule and the festival itself.
+Content from the festival will be available to view again later for seven days on the BBC platform.

 Quote from Neal Thompson, FOCUS Wales: “We are happy that FOCUS Wales has worked in partnership with three of Wales’ best-known festivals to create Gŵyl 2021.
-After what has been a dark and difficult year for us all, we look forward to a brighter future and to coming together and celebrating Wales’ rich and diverse cultural offering, with a programme of outstanding music and comedy.”
+We are certainly looking forward to celebrating Wales’ rich and diverse cultural offering with some outstanding music and comedy.”

-Dilwyn Davies, Other Voices Cardigan says “Other Voices and Mwldan are super excited at the prospect of an extraordinary weekend of music and comedy.
-During a time of separation, distance and lockdown, it’s all the more important that we – artists, audiences and crew – join together to share and celebrate the riches of our diverse culture.”
+Dilwyn Davies, Other Voices Cardigan, says, “Other Voices and Mwldan are also super excited at the prospect of an extraordinary weekend of music and comedy.
+During a time of separation, distance and lockdown, it’s important that we share and celebrate the riches of our diverse culture.”

 Welsh Government supports GŴYL 2021.